 If you’ve roared on a medal-winning British athlete at any time during the last decade then there’s a very good chance we’ve helped them on their way.

-You see success doesn’t come easy for talented teenagers and ambitious 20-somethings juggling education and adulthood with elite sport.
+You see success doesn’t come easy for talented teenagers and ambitious 20-somethings juggling education and adulthood with performance sport.

 Growing up is difficult enough.
 Growing up in the public eye with the pressure of hitting personal bests and realising long-held potential is a whole new level of tough.
 That’s where we come in.

 TASS has been helping emerging stars balance academic life with training and competition since 2004.
 And our track record is second to none.

 We’re immensely proud of the fact that 165 TASS athletes and alumni competed at the 2016 Rio Olympic and Paralympic Games, with 78 of them winning a medal.

 Sport is all about numbers.
 And these numbers really do add up.
 Since October 2014 Sport England has been our funding partner and we’ve never been in a better position to support the nation’s most exciting prospects.

 Since 2004 we’ve invested over £40m into athletes and their support network.
 We have rubber-stamped 6,000 awards – enabling student-athletes across the country to fulfil their academic and sporting potential.

 In 2022/23 we’ll be supporting more than 700 athletes across 34 sports.
 And we’re proud to do so!

 Our values reflect the core values of sporting competition.
 We promote honesty, respect for others and teamwork.
 And we encourage you to develop your mind as much as your body.
 At its best, sport is about the honorable pursuit of victory.
 It is not just about playing by the rules – it is also about playing within the spirit of the rules.

-Our experienced team shares a common desire to support emerging talent – the group is made up of skilled representatives from within education and sport.
+Our experienced team shares a common desire to support emerging talent – the group is made up of skilled representatives from within the education and sport sectors.
 Academic specialists join athlete representatives so we can cover sport in England effectively and efficiently.

 Good governance produces good results.
 And right now TASS is helping to produce outstanding results across the board.